kermitt2/grobid/doc/training/segmentation.md

 * Funding
 * Data / code availability statement

-However, they rather appear as annexes, after the document body.
-In this case, they should be annotated as "annex", see next section, and not under `<front>`.
+However, they may appear as annexes, after the document body.
+In this case, they should be annotated either as "annex" or other statements including "contribution" or "conflict", and not under `<front>`.
+See next sections for more details.

 It is possible that the position of a title in the text flow of a document can be different from the visual layout of the document.
 The following is an example of annotating the article title in such a case on the front page:

 ![title in front 0C4AA21E271A7FF288AE13895EAED540ED582A83](img/title-in-front.png)